salilab/saliweb/doc/backend.rst

   the :meth:`Job.postprocess` method is called.
 Like preprocessing, this runs serially on the server machine and so should not be computationally expensive.

+* It may be decided in postprocessing that further runs are required, in which case the job moves back to the **RUNNING** state for another cycle.
+Otherwise, it moves to the **FINALIZING** state and :meth:`Job.finalize` is called.
+This is the same as **POSTPROCESSING** except that is only called on the last cycle (no further runs can be started here).

 * Next the job moves to the **COMPLETED** state and the :meth:`Job.complete` method is called.
 If the user provided an email address to the frontend,